nabijaczleweli/cargo-update/man/cargo-install-update.md

     Run at most JOBS jobs at once, forwarded verbatim to cargo install.

+    Excludes -J, which gives better utilisation.

+  -J --recursive-jobs
+  -J<JOBS> --recursive-jobs <JOBS>

+    Build crates in parallel to fill JOBS CPUs.

+    By default (and with -j JOBS), each "cargo install" invocation runs serially, on as many CPUs as are installed on the system (on JOBS CPUs).

+    With -J (-J JOBS), cargo install-update creates a make jobserver with as many job slots as CPUs are installed on the system (JOBS job slots) and passes it to "cargo install"s via $CARGO_MAKEFLAGS/$MAKEFLAGS/$MFLAGS.

+    Building a crate consists of several build steps, which can be, with some restrictions, parallelised within a single crate build (like downloading sources or compiling different unrelated dependency crates) that all feed into a final long link step.

+    By default (with -j) cargo runs as many jobs at once as allocated, within a single crate.

+    With -J (-J JOBS), job slots are shared across all cargo install processes, and they will collude to run as many jobs at once as allocated, overall.

+    Notice this means you may be building up to JOBS crates in parallel, which may induce significant filesystem and memory pressure.

+    If an empty value is given, defaults to the amount of CPUs installed on the system.

   -s --filter <PACKAGE_FILTER>...

     Only consider packages matching all filters.